SymfonyCasts/deep-symfony-dive/sfcasts/http-kernel/view-event.md

-# View Event
+# Calling the Controller & View Event

-Coming soon...

-So let's look, remember what we've done so far.
-It's really not that much.
-We dispatch an event,
+Ok, let's remember what we've done so far... because it's really not that much.

-no,
+## The kernel.controller_arguments Event

-found the controller, dispatch another event, found the arguments, and then dispatched another event, and now we're dispatching another event.
+We dispatched an event, found the controller, dispatched another event, found the arguments, and... guess what?
+Now we're dispatching *another* event called `KernelEvents::CONTROLLER_ARGUMENTS`, which resolves to the name `kernel.controller_arguments`.
-`ControllerArgumentsEvent`.
-There's no core important lessons on this.
-It's just another hook point.

-The difference between the `ControllerArgumentsEvent` and `ControllerEvent` is that controller arguments event is actually past the arguments.
-So if you needed to do something in the system that was based on what arguments were about to be passed to the controller, then you'd listen to `ControllerArgumentsEvent`.
-This event also has the possibility to change the controller or change the arguments on that event.
-And then drum roll.
-We call the controller.
-Yes.
-This is literally where the controller is called `$controller`  open parentheses, `...$arguments`.
-It's that simple.
-And of course, what does our Symfony controller always return a response unless it doesn't, and that's this next part.
-Check us out.
-Your controller doesn't actually have to return a response.
-If what?
-If you return something different, then you end up in this.
-If statement here or Symfony dispatches a view event, so basically Symfony says the controller returns something.
+There are no core, important listeners to this: it's just another hook point.
+The only difference between this event and `kernel.controller` is that this event has access to the *arguments*.
+So, if you needed to do something that's *based* on what arguments were *about* to pass to the controller, then you'd listen to `kernel.controller_arguments`.
+This event *also* has the ability to change the controller *or* the arguments via setter methods on the event class.

+## Calling the Controller

+Then... drum roll... we finally call the controller!
+Yes, we *knew* the code that executed the controller lived *somewhere*... and here it is.
+It's delightfully
+simple: `$controller(...$arguments)`.
+I love that.

+## The kernel.view Event

+And of course, what does our Symfony controller *always* return?
+A `Response`.
+Unless... it doesn't.
+And that's this next part.
+It turns out, your controller really *doesn't* need to return a `Response` object.
+If you return something different, then you end up inside the next if statement.
+What does Symfony do?
+You can kinda start guessing whenever I ask that question.
+The answer is *almost*
+always: Symfony dispatches an event: `KernelEvents::VIEW`, which means `kernel.view`.

+When Symfony dispatches this event, it's basically saying:

+> Hey!
+So, this controller returned something that's *not* a response... and I
+> kinda need a response that I can send back to the user.
+Can any listeners to
+> this event, somehow, *transform* whatever the controller returned into a response?
+> That would be sweet!

-It wasn't that response, so I'm going to dispatch an event and see if any listeners to the events can transform what the controller return into a response.
-This is kind of the view or the V and a true MVC framework.
-Normally in a Symfony controller, we return a response, but you could, for example, instead of returning the response, you can just return like an article and STI and then you can write a listener that transforms that article entity into HTML, for example, by rendering the template there and practice.
-This isn't used anywhere in Symfony's core.
+This is, kind of, the "view", or "V" in a true MVC framework.
+Normally our controller return a response directly.
+But instead, you *could*, for example, return... an `Article` entity!
+You would return a "model".
+Then, you could write a listener to this event that transforms that article entity into HTML by rendering the template.

-but this is used internally, an API platform internally at API platform.
-Their core controllers just return the object behind the API resource.
-Then they have a list and they have a number of listeners on this event that transformed that object, like an entity into JSON or XML, whatever the user is requesting.
-There's also a another lesson on this comes from `SensioFrameworkExtraBundle`.
-No, I'm not going to talk about that.
-So as you can see down here, it checks if event has response, I'm actually gonna command and click on to `ViewEvent`.
-So if you have a listener on this, they can go get controller results who get what the controller return.
-And the important thing is actually it's in the parent class.
-So I'll hold open the request of that parent class.
-They can call the `setResponse()` method to set the new response onto that.

-So if one of the listeners sent the response, then event, uh, then it calls `$event->hasResponse()`.
-And if so `$response = $event->getResponse()`.
-So that's what happens in API form.
-If none of the listeners, if no listener, set a response in the event.
-Then finally Symfony panics down here and it says that controller must return a response object, but it returned at something different.
-And of course, my favorite part of this whole system, if `null = $response`.
-Did you forget to add a return statement somewhere and your controller?
-So we've drawn this in our show action.
-I'm just going to return on the first line, spin over, refresh that page.
-And there it is.
-The controller must return a response object by it returned null.
-Did you forget to add a return statement somewhere in your controller?

-Okay,
+This event isn't used anywhere in Symfony's core, but it *is* used *extensively* inside API Platform.
+Internally, their controllers return *objects*.
+Then, they have a listener - actually a few that work together - that *transform* that object into JSON, XML or whatever the user is requesting.

+After dispatching the event, it checks to see if the event has a response.
+Hold Command or Ctrl and click to open the `ViewEvent` class.
+If you listen to this event, then you have access to what the controller *returned*.
+Then...
+I'm going to open the parent class... a listener can call `setResponse()` to set the response that was created.

+So if *one* of the listeners set the response, then `$event->hasResponse()` will be true and... we're saved!
+We *do* now have a response.
+But if *none* of the listeners are able to set a response, then *finally*, Symfony panics!
+It says that controller must return a `Response` object, but it returned something different.
+And then, one of my *favorite* parts of this whole system: if `null = $response`, it politely adds:

+> Did you forget to add a return statement somewhere and your controller?

+Ah yes, I *have* forgotten that, many times.
+Let's forget it now!
+Add a `return` in our `show()` action, then spin over, refresh and... enjoy the error!

-so I'll go back and remove that.
-So at this point, we definitely have a `Response` object.
-Either our controller return response object or a listener to `ViewEvent` returned a response object.
-So finally down here we're done.
-We return `$this->filterResponse()`.
-What does this do?
-You can probably guess [inaudible] dispatches and event, but let's look into that next and actually finish the whole rest of the request response process.
+Ok, go back and remove that.

+At this point, we *definitely* have a `Response` object: either our controller returned a `Response` or a listener to `kernel.view` was able to create one.
+So *finally*, down here... we're done!
+We made it!
+We return `$this->filterResponse($response)`.
+What does *that* method do?
+Do you remember what you're *always* supposed to answer then I ask that question.
+Yep, it dispatches *another* event!
+Let's look into that next *and*... finish the rest of the process!